evertonfraga/GetData-CourseProject/README.md

 ```

-3) Name activities that were mere numbers on original raw file.
+### 3. Name activities that were mere numbers on original raw file.

+Simply replacing numbers ranging from 1 to 6 to their actual labels.

 ```r
 name_activities <- function(activity_data){